-• Gynecology and Obstetrics
+Gynecology and Obstetrics

 The use of TXA has been studied in pregnant women both in post-partum hemorrhage and elective Cesarian section.
 A recent meta-analysis on treatments for primary post-partum hemorrhage recommended further studies to assess the effect of TXA.
-Currently this is studied in the WOMAN trial (World Maternal Antifibrinolytic Trial), which results are expected soon.
-A positive effect of TXA on blood loss in elective Caesarian section has been shown in a recent study.
-For menstruating women, TXA can reduce menstrual blood loss and quality of life, as well as for women with a congenital bleeding disorder.
+The WOMAN trial (World Maternal Antifibrinolytic Trial; Lancet 2017 389:2105-2116), showed that TXA reduces death due to bleeding in women with post-partum hemorrhage with no adverse effects; when used as a treatment for postpartum hemorrhage, TXA should be given as soon as possible after bleeding onset.
+A positive effect of TXA on blood loss in elective Caesarian section has also been shown.70 For menstruating women, TXA can reduce menstrual blood loss and quality of life,71 as well as for women with a congenital bleeding disorder.
 For benign and oncological surgery meta-analyses show (some) advantage of TXA use.